 Foley-Baker’s goal is to finally bring all the previous tonal work to conclusion, revoicing and blending it into a refined sound with a handsome enlargement and variety of 8’ tone.
 Ensembles will be more cohesive and include new and broader chorus reeds.
 The organ’s bass will be augmented to match the quantity of manual sound.
 From a leather standpoint, the Swell and Choir will join the already slider-chest Great and include new, nearly leatherless, slider chests.
 Any retained equipment will be releathered.

 Physically, the organ will be re-designed into the more traditional Great/Swell/Choir/Pedal that will welcome the church’s newly enlarged Pedal chamber, finally alleviating the crowding of the manual divisions.
 This important new space for added pedal stops will provide the much needed solid foundation for the organ’s increased size and expanded resources.
 When the project is finished, the clock will finally have been set back… the instrument will be in excellent mechanical condition and feature the sound, comfort and advantages of the 21st century American organ.

-Removal took place in February 2018.
-The project will be completed by March 2019.
+Removal took place in February 2018, and the project was completed in April of 2019.